 Are you struggling with convincing your teen to take proper braces care?
 It can be difficult for teens to swap out food choices, learn proper brushing techniques, and stick to a dental care routine while they undergo braces treatment.

-Traditional braces and clear aligners are powerful tools that can transform smiles, but it’s up to your teen to follow the “rules” and ensure they get the most from their orthodontic treatment, no matter what type of braces they have.
+Pediatric braces and clear aligners are powerful tools that can transform smiles, but it’s up to your teen to follow the “rules” and ensure they get the most from their orthodontic treatment, no matter what type of braces they have.
 Teens typically don’t understand the incredible power this type of dental treatment has; it takes positive reinforcement for them to get used to the concept of braces and understand why taking good braces care is so important.

 Life with braces isn’t easy at first – especially if your teen isn’t already in a habit of paying attention to their oral health.
 Here are some tips that may help convince your teenager to take better braces care so they end up with a beautiful smile.